Canine Cognitive Dysfunction: Dementia in Dogs

-Signs of CCD or Dementia
+Signs of Canine Cognitive Dysfunction or Dementia in Dogs

 Since there is no easy test to diagnose a dog with CCD, it is important that you write down any observations you have made and bring that paper to the vet.